waynesutton/promptboard/README.md

   - Images load progressively as you scroll or via a "Load More" button.
   - Click any image to open a modal for a larger view and details (prompt, style).
   - Interact with images in the modal: Add likes, view/add comments, and copy direct shareable links.
+  - Download generated images directly from the modal.
+  - Add optional author name and social link to generated images (one time per image).
+  - Report inappropriate images via a pre-filled GitHub issue link in the modal.

 - **Global Goal Tracking**: